 There is no end in sight to the global COVID-19 pandemic yet, but the virus is already creating its impact on local and global food supply chains.
 The current crisis will likely cause food shortages and high prices for consumers.
 The incomes of farmers and all those working in the food and agriculture sector are also at risk.
 “We have to rethink our whole food supply ecosystem!

 The world after Corona will be different!
 How can ICT solutions contribute to avoiding the problems of social disruption during a pandemic crisis?
 ICT can enhance and secure supply chains for the production of agricultural produce for local and international businesses and play a critical role to mitigate – and shorten – the effects of a pandemic!”, according to Berlin-based Dr. Robert Daubner, a digitalization, and innovation specialist.

 Is smart tech helping to solve the problems caused by pandemic events?

-eProd offers an affordable and proven ERP for managing supply chains used in more than 20 agricultural value chains, three continents, 10 countries, and its 75 clients source from about 250,000 small scale farmers.
-The platform is available in the languages: English, French, Spanish, Kiswahili, Kinyarwanda, Amharic, Tigrinya, Pashto and Dari, and soon also Arabic.
-Please contact in case you would like to learn now eProd can assist your enterprise.
+eProd offers an affordable and proven ERP for managing supply chains used in more than 20 agricultural value chains, three continents, and 10 countries, and its 75 clients source from about 250,000 small-scale farmers.
+The platform is available in the languages: English, French, Spanish, Kiswahili, Kinyarwanda, Amharic, Tigrinya, Pashto, and Dari, and soon also Arabic.
+Please contact us incase you would like to learn how eProd can assist your enterprise.
 Info@eprod-solutions.com